Strategic Resource Evaluation Study

 Location: Florida Statewide

-The Balmoral Group obtained historical data from FDOT and other public and private sources to first estimate the total quantity demanded for each material by project type, scale and geographic location.
-Statistical relationships were used to identify variation by total project cost, length (lane miles), complexity, project type (bridge replacement/resurfacing/new alignment etc.) or other factors, and used to develop coefficients for estimating future materials needs for undersigned projects in the work program.
-Once quantities estimates were established, Balmoral’s economists built an econometric model of bid prices dating to 1993 while conducting extensive surveys and interviews of producers/suppliers and contractors.
-Models were established for each material and market/District in Florida, as well as statewide.
-Key events like Hurricane Katrina, the onset of the Gulf War, and 9/11 were identified to statistically tease out the effects of economic shocks on FDOT’s costs and lead times.
+Historical data obtained from FDOT and other public and private sources are used to estimate the total quantity demanded for each material in the five-year work program by project type, scale, and geographic location.
+Further, an econometric model of bid prices was conducted in conjunction with extensive surveys and interviews of producers/suppliers and contractors to forecast future material prices.
+Key events like Hurricane Katrina, the onset of the Gulf War and 9/11, and the COVID-19 pandemic were identified to statistically tease out the effects of economic shocks on FDOT’s costs and lead times.
+Monthly reports on pressing topics are available, along with annual final reports at: https://www.fdot.gov/programmanagement/estimates/trends/sres-reports.